qubd/mini_ecdsa/README.md

 >>> n = 115792089237316195423570985008687907852837564279074904382605163141518161494337
 ```

-There are few noteworthy things about the order of P. It's specified, not calculated, which seems strange until you realize that, at least naively, to find the order of a point we need to calculate iP for increasing i until we get the point at infinity.
+There are few noteworthy things about the order of P. It's given, not calculated, which seems unnecessary until you realize that, at least naively, to find the order of a point we need to calculate iP for increasing i until we get the point at infinity.
 If that was actually feasible, we could crack public keys and recover d from Q in the same way, by calculating iP for increasing i until the result is Q. Calling `C.order(P)` will indeed calculate the order of P in this naive way, so don't do it unless you're prepared to wait a long time, and by long I mean universe ending long.

 Also, note how close the order of P is to the size of the field the curve is defined over.
 If you've studied elliptic curves before and know about the [Hasse bound](https://en.wikipedia.org/wiki/Hasse's_theorem_on_elliptic_curves) along with a little bit of group theory, you should be able to convince yourself that the subgroup generated by P is actually the entire set of points on the curve.
-This is good, as it makes our keyspace, the set of possible values for d, as large as possible.
+This is good, as it makes the set of possible values for d as large as possible.

-To sign and authenticate messages, we just do the same thing we did in the toy example.
+Generating keypairs, signing, and authenticating are all done exactly as in the earlier example.

 ```
 >>> key = generate_keypair(C, P, n)